F5Networks/f5-appsvcs-templates/docs/userguide/troubleshooting.rst

 Uninstalling FAST
 -----------------

-F5 Applications Services Templates entry remains in the GUI after uninstalling the package from Package Management LX. |br|
+F5 Applications Services Templates entry remains in the GUI after uninstalling the package from Package Management LX.

 To uninstall, and remove, the F5 Applications Services Templates from the GUI the following steps must be completed:

  1. **iApps> Package Management LX** select f5-appsvcs-templates, click **Uninstall**